 In Moncton we have two operations.
 We have our customer contact centre, and again that’s a national centre housing approximately 100 employees, and a finance and accounting operation employing 105 people.

 ONB: What brought the world’s biggest package delivery company to New Brunswick to begin with?

-Bilodeau: UPS decided it wanted to consolidate some of its administrative functions, which at the time was all scattered across the country.
-They evaluated multiple locations and New Brunswick offered most of the things UPS was looking for, including an educated workforce.
+Bilodeau: UPS decided it wanted to consolidate some of its administrative functions.
+We evaluated multiple locations and New Brunswick offered most of the things we were looking for, including an educated workforce.
 This province has a strong community college network and some outstanding universities, so having a well-educated workforce was the big draw.

 Having a bilingual workforce was also huge given the fact that we service all of Canada.
 We wanted to be able to do that in both official languages, so that was important.

 Lastly, in the ’90s New Brunswick was starting to tout its telecommunications infrastructure.
 The province had really built that up and was rightfully positioning it as a benefit of investing here.
 That was important to UPS as a global company working around the clock.
 We’re in contact with people across the world so a strong telecommunications infrastructure was crucial.